hercules2004/elyx_assignment/docs/architecture.md

 ### 2. Deep Dive: Travel & Location Logic (`_check_travel_context`)

-This is the most complex logic block.
-It determines if a task can be performed given the user's current geographic location.
-This is where the **"Diplomatic Immunity"** pattern and **"Smart Portability"** inference happen.
+This determines if a task can be performed given the user's geographic location.
+It implements the "Diplomatic Immunity" pattern and "Smart Portability" checks.

 #### The Logic Flow

-1. **Am I traveling?** If no, skip everything.
+1. **Am I traveling?** If no, skip travel checks.
-2. **Diplomatic Immunity:** If this is a `Backup` activity (e.g., "Hotel Room Workout"), we **assume** it is portable and bypass location checks.
+2. **Diplomatic Immunity:** If this is a backup activity (e.g., "Hotel Room Workout"), assume portability and bypass strict location checks.
-3. **Portability Inference:** If the activity isn't explicitly marked "Remote," the system checks the equipment.
-If you only need a *Yoga Mat* (Portable: Yes), the system infers the activity is effectively remote.
+3. **Portability Inference:** If the activity isn't explicitly marked remote, check equipment portability; if all needed equipment is portable (e.g., a yoga mat), infer the activity is remote-capable.
-4. **Location Enforcement:** If the trip is "Remote Cabin" (Nature only), it bans tech-heavy tasks.
-If the trip is "Hotel," it bans "Home-only" tasks.
+4. **Location Enforcement:** If the trip is "Remote Cabin" (nature-only), ban tech-heavy tasks; if the trip is "Hotel," ban "Home-only" tasks.

 ```mermaid
 flowchart TD